mohammadhsn/vendix/README.md

 ## System design
 The software is composed of two services:
-**Vending**:
+### Vending:
 It's going to be deployed for each physical vending machine.
-It uses Python and Redis to work and keep the machine state **Orchestrator**: A centralized deployable unit for managing vending machines.
+It uses Python and Redis to work and keep the machine state

+### Orchestrator:
+A centralized deployable unit for managing vending machines.
 It uses Python and Postgres to keep track of vending machines.

 ## Scenario
 - Deploy the `orchestrator` service somewhere in a highly available way [using its docker image](https://github.com/mohammadhsn/vendix/blob/main/orchestrator/Dockerfile).